ApollosProject/apollos-apps/packages/apollos-ui-onboarding/README.md

 A. A `React.Fragment` with each slide `node` as a child.
 B. An array of slide `nodes`.

 Looking for more flexibility?
 Want to jump to a specific slide or swipe back.
-Checkout the `ScrollBy` arg.
+Checkout the `scrollBy` arg.

 ### [AskName](https://github.com/ApollosProject/apollos-prototype/blob/master/packages/apollos-ui-onboarding/src/slides/AskName/AskName.js), [AskNameConnected](https://github.com/ApollosProject/apollos-prototype/blob/master/packages/apollos-ui-onboarding/src/slides/AskName/AskNameConnected.js)